stjordanis/Uptrend-Machine-Learning-Analytics-Platform/README.md

 ### Need Implementation help?

 If ML/AI is important to you or your business, so you can make faster, more accurate decisions with Machine Learning?
-Please [get in touch](https://www.linkedin.com/in/computer-vision-engineer/).
+Please get in touch with [Jay Weinberg](https://www.linkedin.com/in/jay-weinberg-94b233/), as The Jay Group does professional machine learning integration with Uptrend Open Source ML Platform.

 ### Contact

-Email: joehoeller@gmail.com
+Email: jay@thejaygroup.com